 I get a fairly hot pan going and let those mushrooms carmelize a bit and then lower the heat a little and allow the mushrooms to cook.
 I use a little butter and oil mixture to help keep things from sticking, but you don’t want to use too much.
 Butter has a lot of moisture and you don’t want the ‘shrooms having to deal with that as well.
 Once the mushrooms have released their moisture, I tend to turn the pan up just a bit to help get rid of it.

-Lay your cooled mushrooms out on a tray, single layer and ‘flash freeze’ in the freezer
+Lay your cooled mushrooms out on a tray, single layer, and ‘flash freeze’ in the freezer

 This is what they look like when they come out.
 The “frost” you see is not freezer burn, but the tiny layer of frost that they get when you first pull them out.
-You’ll want to act quickly to move on to the next step becuase they do begin to thaw fairly quicly on the surface, which will make them tend to stick together once you do the final storage.
+You’ll want to act quickly to move on to the next step because they do begin to thaw fairly quickly on the surface, which will make them tend to stick together once you do the final storage.

-It’s just that easy!
+It’s that easy!

-If this post was helpful to you, Pin It to your Pinterest Library for later!
+Also, if this post was helpful to you, Pin It to your Pinterest Library for later!